On the pratical side, how we will see, disclose of private data is often a unwanted side effect of an useful feature.

 Facebook awarded me a $3000 bounty award for the disclosure.
 This was the first time I was awarded for a security disclosure for Facebook, I am quite happy with the result and I applaude Facebook for making all the process really straightforward.

-For any comment, feedback, critic, write me on Twitter (@rpadovani93)
+For any comment, feedback, critic, leave me a comment below

 or drop an email at